sattwikeeg100/E-school-Client/README.md

 # Learnopia

 Learnopia is an educational website designed to facilitate learning experiences for users.
-Whether you're a student seeking academic resources, an educator looking for teaching materials, or someone eager to expand your knowledge, Learnopia offers a platform to discover, share, and engage with educational content .
+Whether you're a student seeking academic resources, an educator looking for teaching materials, or someone eager to expand your knowledge, Learnopia offers a platform to discover, share, and engage with educational content.

 ## Description